Missionary Travel Stories

 The market was very crowded that day.
 We both carried shopping bags, and Mother had her purse over her arm.
 The crowd was jostling us until it was hard to progress.
 We finally got to the vegetable stands and filled our shopping bags.
 But to Mother’s horror, when she went to pay, her billfold was gone from her purse!
 Someone in the crush had managed to open her purse and remove it.
 We rode the bumpy bus back with nothing to show for our shopping expedition.
 Back at the trailer, Daddy started to lecture Mother on how she should be more careful and never carry her purse over her arm in a crowd and so on—typical husbandly admonitions, as if she didn’t realize all that at this point.
 I still remember the look she gave him which made him stop midsentence.

 Hal was supposed to arrive in about a week or at most ten days, but the days went by and he didn’t show up.
 Not many people had telephones where we were in Managua, and the Bible Institute certainly did not at that time.
 Since Hal didn’t know much Spanish except for “Gracias, usted es muy amable” (Thank you.
 You are very kind), I didn’t really expect him to look for a place to send a telegram if he was held up some way.
-Being used to the way things went in Central America, I wasn’t unduly worried at first, but the time stretched from a week to two weeks to three weeks, and he hadn’t arrived.
+Being used to the way things went in Central America, I wasn’t unduly worried at first.
+The time, however stretched from a week to two weeks to three weeks, and he hadn’t arrived.

 Since this was my first baby, we evidently thought the baby would arrive on the date the doctor had given us.
 We were supposed to get to Costa Rica and have about three weeks to settle in the house that we had arranged to rent.
 Besides worrying about what might have happened to Hal, I was beginning to wonder if we would make it in time for the baby to be born in our new home.